Yetenol/Cheat-Sheet/powershell/filesystem/import.md

 # .Net formatted file

-> _Use xml files to keep the PowerShells Object formatting._
+> Use `.xml` files to preserve the PowerShells Object information.

 - Import an **object** from an .xml file: